Better Know a Cincinnati Neighborhood: Hyde Park (Updated for 2026)

 Quick Facts for Renters:

-Cost of Living: The cost of living in Hyde Park is 26% greater than the Cincinnati average.
+Cost of Living: The cost of living in Hyde Park is 35% higher than the Cincinnati average.

 Photo credit: Midwest New Media, LLC